minlaxz/gitlab/README.md

 ### > Services

-- Gitlab Instance (of course)
+- GitLab Instance (of course)
-- Gitlab Runner
+- GitLab Runner

 > Runner is like a machine that can run jobs.